3D scanning solutions

 Animation is not supported

 One more open-source 3D modeling freeware well-suited for beginners is Wings 3D.
 It provides all the basic modeling tools like move, scale, rotate, extrude, cut, weld, bevel, and bridge, as well as some of the more advanced tools like sweep, plane cut, intersect, inset, bend, circularize, and shear.
-The AutoUV tool allows you to map the textures to your models, and export them for painting and texturing.
+The AutoUV tool allows you to map the textures to your models, and export them for painting and further texturing.
 There are also tweaking and sculpting capabilities for even more detailed modeling.

 Like Blender, Wings 3D requires some time for you to learn all the ins and outs, and also has a developed community of users whom you can connect with to help accelerate your learning.